 For herself however, it was simply Life.

 Walking along the streets of New Torrington, Sayla continued to look out and reach out to all that was around her, not unlike Alice stepping once more into Wonderland.
-Tomorrow marked the seventy-second anniversary of Jericho II's founding, and as such there was a large amount of activity in the city and around the entire planet, all in preparation for the festivities alongside usual daily life.
+Tomorrow marked the five hundredth anniversary of Jericho II's founding, and as such there was a large amount of activity in the city and around the entire planet, all in preparation for the festivities alongside usual daily life.
 Though the scope of the occasion was nothing compared to say, Christmas on Earth or Rose Monday on Zeon, the Jerichoans' anticipation of celebrating history and good times was still enough to bring out life in an otherwise meaningless world.
 Naturally, Sayla was living it up simply by observing all of it.

 Even the vast number of aromas she picked up seemed to be filled with life as well, much to her inner delight.
 Where she came from, smell was a particularly integral part of society and culture, as the birthing practices of her race ensured each member held a highly enhanced olfactory sense.
 As such, Sayla was quite capable of detecting individualized scents, hundreds of them at a time even, things that the people around her could never dream of.
 This in turn gave her a unique perspective that few outsiders could understand.
 The primary scent that she was picking up now, even among the vast myriad generated by her environment, was perspiration; everyone was hard at work now so that they could party tomorrow, whether be it their normal jobs or the preparations.
 Penetrating past that wall, she detected an even larger line: heat, cooking food, brewing alcohol, assorted flowers and perfumes, as well as a fair amount of sugar and other "sweets" mixed with dairy and breading.
 All the traditional scents of a party in the making.